arangamani/jenkins_api_client/README.md

 initial_jobs = @client.job.chain(jobs, 'success', ["all"])

 # Now that we have the initial job(s) we can build them
-# The build function returns a code from the API which should be 302 if
+# The build function returns a code from the API which should be 201 if
-# the build was successful
+# the build was successful, for Jenkins >= v1.519
+# For versions older the v1.519, the success code is 302.
 code = @client.job.build(initial_jobs[0])
-raise "Could not build the job specified" unless code == 302
+raise "Could not build the job specified" unless code == '201'
 ```

 In the above example, you might have noticed that the chain method returns an